 What treatments are available?

-If you do not have any loss of vision, the usual treatment for idiopathic intracranial hypertension (IIH) is with a group of medicines called carbonic anhydrase inhibitors.
+If you do not have any loss of vision, the usual treatment for IIH is with a group of medicines called carbonic anhydrase inhibitors.
 Commonly a medicine called acetazolamide is used.
 These medicines help to lower the pressure within the skull, probably by reducing the production of CSF.
 Furosemide is another medicine used.
 Various painkillers may also be used to help relieve headaches.
 A short course of steroid tablets is also sometimes used.

 Treatment with medicines can work well for many people.
 However, if your symptoms do not improve with medical treatment or you have new loss of vision, surgery may be considered.

 Surgery aims to reduce the pressure within the skull (intracranial pressure).
 There are two main procedures that are done.
 The first is to put in place a tube (called a shunt) to drain away the excess CSF.
 This is probably the most common surgical procedure that is used.
 The shunt is run from either of the following: